imtomjorge/myges-ics-exporter-dockerized/readme.md

 ## 🧰 Requirements
 - MyGES active credentials (used to login at myges.fr portal)
-- x64 architecture basedVM (no current ARM support)
+- x64 architecture based VM (no current ARM support)
 - Docker installed on your VM
 - Internet access on your VM
 - Any free external port